lgc1112/cpp20coroutine-protobuf-rpc/README.md

 Tcp communication: For the Tcp communication part, in order to avoid reinventing the wheel, this article mainly uses a third-party library llbc to handle Tcp connection, disconnection, and exception handling.
 On this basis, a multi-threaded Tcp communication manager is implemented to reduce the overhead of the main thread and improve performance.

 # Performance Testing
-In this framework, a single RPC call in this article only involves the creation and switching of one coroutine, and there is no problem of nested coroutines at various levels.
-In addition, the connection management module also uses dual-threading to reduce the workload of the main thread.
-Therefore, theoretically, the performance of this framework is very superior.
+In this framework,  a single RPC call on the client side in this article only involves the creation and switching of one coroutine, without the issue of nested coroutines at various levels; the server side can either not create a coroutine or only create one.
+In addition, the connection management module uses a dual-thread approach to reduce the load on the main thread.
+Therefore, theoretically, this framework has excellent performance.

 Specific test data and results will be supplemented later.